Nnanyielugo/stably-project/README.md

 Performance benefits:
 - prevents looping through prime numbers, as they will not be flipped anyway.

-### Optimization 4: Inncrement inner loop from by index, instead of 1
+### Optimization 4: Increment inner loop from by index, instead of 1
 - also prevents looping through prime numbers, as they will not be flipped anyway.

 ### Optimization 5: Run Algorithm as a worker